oliveroneill/todserver/README.md

 ## Testing
 All tests can be run using the command `go test ./...`

+## Database
+The database is a Postgres database, this is configured via the `init.sql` file.
+All queries and commands run to the database are in `api/postgres.go`.

 ## TODO
 This is a list of features or issues I'd like to work on in the future.
 * Real-time transit info: I'm based in Canberra and plan to include a